kubeflow/kubeflow/docs_dev/releasing.md

      select the `kubeflow.org` zone.
    * Create a new CNAME record set for `v${MAJOR}-${MINOR}.kubeflow.org`, pointing to the new site (`something-something.netlify.com`), with TTL of 5 minutes.
-     **Note:** The version format in the URL is differnt from that in the GitHub branch name!
+     **Note:** The version format in the URL is different from that in the GitHub branch name!
 The URL has a **dash** between major and minor version.
-For
-     example: `v0-6.kubeflow.org`.
+     For example: `v0-6.kubeflow.org`.

 1. Configure a custom domain for the new site:
    * Go back to the Netlify configuration page, find the new website, and select